-We may share a customer’s information with other DPD entities in order to provide information and services the customer may request from us and in order to improve our services.
+We may share a customer’s information with other DPD entities to provide information and services the customer may request from us and to improve our services.
 We will not share a customer’s information with third parties without a customer’s consent, unless required by law or governmental authority.

 Cookies are text files placed on a user’s computer to collect standard Internet log information and visitor behaviour information.
 When a user visits our website, we may collect information from the user automatically through cookies or similar technology

 Cookies do not in any way compromise the security of a user’s computer.
 It is possible to allow cookies from specific websites by making them "trusted websites" in a user’s internet browser.
-Users can find out how to do this by visiting aboutcookies.org.
+Users can find out how to do this by visiting about www.cookies.org.

 Login and Security

-The forms authentication cookie are by default temporary (session) cookies and not persistent cookies, however users can make them persistent by checking the "remember me" checkbox on the login control.
+The forms authentication cookie is by default temporary (session) cookies and not persistent cookies; however, users can make them persistent by checking the "remember me" checkbox on the login control.
 This can be removed via the UI or a setting.

 Please note, that whilst session cookies are typically preferred as this cookie has a short expiration of 1 minute (to ensure role identification is valid), having it as a session cookie would have a longer lasting cookie (by default of 30 minutes since the last period of activity) so a persistent cookie is a better option in this case.